datocms/content-link/README.md

 - `isDisposed()`: Returns `true` if the controller has been disposed
 - `dispose()`: Permanently disconnects observers and cleans up.
 After dispose, the controller cannot be re-enabled; create a new one if needed
 - `flashAll(scrollToNearestTarget?: boolean)`: Briefly highlight all editable elements with an animated effect.
 Optionally scroll to the nearest editable element if none are visible.
+- `flashItem(itemId: string, scrollToNearestTarget?: boolean)`: Briefly highlight a specific editable item with an animated effect.
+The `itemId` corresponds to the record ID in DatoCMS.
+Optionally scroll to the item if not visible.

 **Keyboard shortcuts:**
 - **Alt/Option key**: Hold down to temporarily enable/disable click-to-edit mode.
 This toggles the current state and reverts when the key is released.